 How are the documents delivered to me?

 We include as standard electronic delivery of your documents in PDF format.
-For an additional cost, we also offer clients the choice to have their documents printed, bound, and delivered to their door using a premium leather-feel document folder which is sure to make a strong impression on your end clients.
+For an additional cost, we also offer clients the choice to have their documents printed, bound, and delivered to their door using a premium leather-feel document folder which is sure to make a strong impression on your stakeholders.
 Simply select this option when placing your order.

 What file formats does ABNAustralia.com.au send the documents in?

 We send you the documents in a print-ready Portable Document Format file, otherwise known as a 'pdf' file.
 To open and print the document, you'll need Adobe Acrobat, or an equivalent PDF reader.

 I have noticed an error in the document I ordered?

 If you notice an error (eg spelling mistake, typo, wrong associate) caused by ABNAustralia.com.au we will update your document and pay for any resultant costs free of charge.
 If the error is caused by the information you have provided, we will in all cases do our best to correct the mistake as soon as possible however there may be a fee depending on the delay and nature of the corrections required.
 For company registrations, ASIC often allows a very short grace period to make changes after registration, however, this may not always be available and we can therefore not guarantee that there won't be additional ASIC fees payable.

 Our experienced staff members individually review all orders submitted and are trained to look out for common mistakes, spelling errors, typos and inconsistent information - saving you costs and headaches down the line.